mobijoker/Cyber/_posts/en/2016-05-16-add-googe-analytics-to-a-jekyll-website.md

 ---

 ![thumb](/images/analytics-logo.png)
 Google Analytics allows you to get information about your websites visitors such as the devices or OS they were using and their location.
-It goes without saying that information like this can be very useful for deciding how best to deliver content.

-I have recently added Google Analytics to my Github site that is built using Jekyll, here’s how I did it.
+Such information can be very useful for deciding how best to deliver content.
+Below, I’ll explain how to set up a Google Analytics on Github website that is built using Jekyll.

 Now, step by step guide.